-of employment relative to output is half the observed values (0.99 as compared to simulated 0.48).4 On the other hand, simulated standard deviation of real wages relative to output is substantially larger than the observed one (0.38 in real data as compared to simulated 0.54).
-That is to say that, in contrast to observed time series, the RBC model has an internal mechanism of adjustment for labor markets that relies less on quantities (workers) and more on prices (real wages).
+A second critique made to RBC models has to do with simulated real wages being far too pro-cyclical relative to those observed in real data.
+King and Rebelo (2000), using quarterly data for the United States for the period (1947-1996), report that the simulated standard deviation of employment relative to output is roughly half of the observed (0.99 in actual data as compared to simulated 0.48).
+On the other hand, simulated standard deviation of real wages relative to output is substantially larger than the observed one (0.38 in real data as compared to simulated 0.54).
+That is to say that, in contrast to observed time series, the RBC model has an internal mechanism of adjustment in the labor market that relies less on quantities (workers) and more on prices (real wages).

 The Venezuelan labor market has particular features that make it appealing from a RBC perspective.
-As reported by the World Bank5 and a number of studies (see, for instance, Alayon et al., 2002), for the previous 40 years Venezuela has had one of the most rigid and distorted labor regulations in the world, with high relative firing costs, widespread minimum salary, and more recently, forbidden dismissal below certain salary thresholds.6 Within that framework, the market response to shocks in demand has been adjusting real salaries by means of large swings in inflation.
-As a result, the cyclical component of wages is much more volatile and (positively) correlated with output than in the United States.
-The flip side of that coin is that as quantitative labor restrictions prevent a number of workers from adjusting to shocks, employment tends to be much less volatile and correlated with output (less pro-cyclical).
-As both features (high real wage volatility and low employment volatility) run along the patterns of RBC-simulated time series, the model is able to provide a better match of real observed labor market data.
+As widely reported by the World Bank and a number of studies (see for instance Alayon et.al.
+2002), throughout history Venezuela had one of the most rigid and distorted labor laws in the world, with high relative firing costs, widespread minimum salary, and more recently, forbidden dismissal below certain salary levels.
+Within that framework, the market response to shocks in demand has been adjusting real salaries by means of large swings in inflation.
+Accordingly, the cyclical component of wages is much more volatile and (positively) correlated with output than in the